Slicing up multigraded linear series: Introduction

+is a closed immersion, because the composition with the inclusion $\mathcal{M}(E_{[i]}) \to |E_i|$ is the classical morphism to the linear series $|E_i|$.
+Hence, the induced product morphism to all cornered moduli spaces is also a closed immersion. \end{remark}

 The structure of the paper is as follows.
 In Section~\ref{sec:prelim} we collect necessarily preliminaries on multigraded linear series and their cornering.
 In Section~\ref{sec:reconstr} we establish our main technique for recovering modules from a set of its restrictions and we prove the main Theorem~\ref{thm:closedimm}.
-Finally, in Section~\ref{sec:appl} we give three applications of the main result and prove Corollaries~\ref{cor:1}, \ref{cor:2} and \ref{cor:3}.
+Finally, in Section~\ref{sec:appl} we discuss the applications of the main result, proving Corollaries~\ref{cor:1} and \ref{cor:2}.